-3.2.8 Notation files
+3.2.6 Notation files

-Notation files contain the cells/blocks used to supply the models and drawings with information, e.g. symbols and patterns, drawing frames, Title blocks, notes, etc. There are no requirements for naming notation files since they are for internal use and are not assumed to be exchanged.
+Notation files contain the cells/blocks used to supply the models and drawings with information, e.g. symbols and patterns, drawing frames, Title blocks, notes, etc. There are no requirements for naming notation files.

-3.2.9 Digital plots
+3.2.7 Digital plots